Datalog and Constraint Satisfaction with Infinite Templates: 1-Datalog, MMSNP, and constraint satisfaction

 \section{1-Datalog, MMSNP, and constraint satisfaction}

-In this section we show that every class of structures with Datalog width one can be formulated as a constraint satisfaction problem with an $\omega$-categorical template.
 A Datalog program of width one accepts a class of structures that can be described by a sentence of a fragment of existential second order logic called \emph{monotone monadic SNP without inequalities (MMSNP)}.
-We show that every problem in MMSNP can be formulated as the constraint satisfaction problem for an $\omega$-categorical template.
+We show that every problem in MMSNP that is closed under disjoint unions can be formulated as the constraint satisfaction problem for an $\omega$-categorical template.
+It follows that for every infinite structure $\Gamma$ with finite relational signature, if $\Csp(\Gamma)$ has Datalog width one, then $\Csp(\Gamma)$ can also be formulated as a constraint satisfaction problem with an $\omega$-categorical template.

 An \emph{SNP sentence} is an existential second-order sentence with a universal first-order part.
 The first order part might contain the existentially quantified relation symbols and additional relation symbols from a given signature $\tau$ (the \emph{input} relations).
-We shall assume that SNP formulas are written in \emph{negation normal form}, i.e., the first-order part is written in conjunctive normal form, and each disjunction is written as a negated conjunction of positive and negative literals.
-The class SNP consists of all problems on $\tau$-structures that can be described by an SNP sentence.
+We shall assume that SNP formulas are written in \emph{negation normal form}, i.e., the first-order part is in prenex normal form, and the quantifier-free part is in conjunctive normal form where each disjunction is written as a negated conjunction of positive and negative literals.
+It is well-known that every first-order formula is logically equivalent to a formula of this form.
+SNP sentences can be used to \emph{describe} computational problems in the sense that an SNP sentence $\Phi$ is valid on a structure $A$ if and only if $A$ is a yes-instance of the respective computational problem.
+The \emph{class} SNP consists of all problems on relational $\tau$-structures that can be described by an SNP sentence.

-The class \emph{MMSNP}, defined by Feder and Vardi, is the class of problems that can be described by an SNP sentence with the additional requirements that the existentially quantified relations are monadic, that every input relation symbol occurs negatively in the SNP sentence, and that it does not contain inequalities.
-Every problem in MMSNP is under randomized Turing reductions equivalent to a constraint satisfaction problem with a finite template~\cite{FederVardi}; a deterministic reduction was recently announced by Kun~\cite{KunMMSNP}.
+The class \emph{MMSNP}, defined by Feder and Vardi, is the class of problems that can be described by an SNP sentence $\Phi$ that satisfies three additional requirements: \begin{itemize} \item the existentially quantified relations in $\Phi$ are \emph{monadic}, that is, unary, \item $\Phi$ is \emph{monotone}, i.e., every input relation symbol occurs \emph{negatively} in $\Phi$, and \item $\Phi$ does not contain inequalities. \end{itemize} Every problem in MMSNP is equivalent under randomized Turing reductions to a constraint satisfaction problem with a finite template~\cite{FederVardi}; a deterministic reduction was announced by Kun~\cite{Kun}.
 It is easy to see that MMSNP contains all constraint satisfaction problems with finite templates.
-Thus, MMSNP has a dichotomy if and only if CSP has a dichotomy.
+Thus, MMSNP has a complexity dichotomy (meaning that every problem in MMSNP is polynomial-time solvable or NP-complete) if and only if the class of all finite-domain CSPs has a dichotomy.